Reconstructing random pictures: Proof of the 1-statement

 We are ready to apply the previous estimates to our reconstruction algorithm and prove Theorem~\ref{picture}.

+\begin{proof}[Proof of the $1$-statement in Theorem~\ref{picture}] Say the {\em location} of a subgrid is coordinate of its top-right corner cell, and suppose the initial droplet in Step 1 of the algorithm is located at $(i_0, j_0)$.
+We will think of the positions of all subsequently placed subgrids in our droplet relative to $(i_0, j_0)$.
+It is then meaningful to talk about the reconstruction algorithm making a \emph{mistake at a location $(i,j)$} in $P$; this happens if the subgrid in our droplet at location $(i,j)$ is not identical to the subgrid at the same location in $P$, and this includes the event that the reconstruction algorithm places a subgrid at $(i,j)$ that extends past the boundary of $P$.
+We can see that our reconstruction algorithm successfully terminates by outputting $P$ if it never makes a mistake.

+We now claim that for any fixed location $(i_0,j_0)$ in the random picture $P$, the probability that our reconstruction algorithm makes a mistake when starting with the subgrid at $(i_0,j_0)$ in $P$ is $o(1)$; the result follows since the reconstruction algorithm selects its initial subgrid uniformly at random.

+First, by \Cref{lem:uniqueness}, we know that for any fixed location $(i,j)$ in $P$, the probability of the subgrid at that location occurring more than once in the deck $\DD$ is $o(1/k)$.
+As the starting location is thus well-defined, there is a unique order in which a mistake-free execution of our reconstruction algorithm reconstructs $P$.
+In particular, such a mistake-free execution of our algorithm makes $O(k)$ naive extensions (we perform $3k$ such extensions in Step~\ref{algstep:naive} and $O(k)$ in the boundary steps near the four corners of $P$), $O(n)$ corner extensions, and $O(n^2)$ internal extensions, and the locations of each of these extensions is determined uniquely by the starting location $(i_0,j_0)$; let $L$ denote this collection of extensions (along with their locations).

-\begin{proof}[Proof of the $1$-statement in Theorem~\ref{picture}] Consider the first time our algorithm places a bad $k$-grid into the droplet.
-The probability of this happening in a naive extension, of which there are $O(k)$ (we perform $3k$ such extensions in Step~\ref{algstep:naive} and $O(k)$ in the boundary steps), is $o(1)$ by Lemma~\ref{lem-naive}.
-The probability of this happening in a corner extension, of which there are $O(n)$, is $o(1)$ by Lemma~\ref{lem-corner}.
-Finally, the probability of this happening in an internal extension, of which there are $O(n^2)$, is $o(1)$ by Lemma~\ref{lem-bulk}.
-Thus, our reconstruction algorithm makes no mistakes with high probability, proving the result. \end{proof}
+If our reconstruction algorithm fails to reconstruct $P$, then it makes its first mistake in one of the extensions listed in $L$.
+The probability of this first mistake happening at any fixed naive extension in $L$, of which there are $O(k)$, is $o(1/k)$ by \Cref{prop:naive}; the probability of this happening at any fixed corner extension in $L$, of which there are $O(n)$, is $o(1/n)$ by \Cref{prop:corner}; and the probability of this happening at any fixed internal extension in $L$, of which there are $O(n^2)$, is $o(1/n^2)$ by \Cref{prop:internal}.
+Thus, by a union bound, the probability of our reconstruction algorithm ever making a mistake is $o(1)$ for any fixed starting location $(i_0,j_0)$, proving the result. \end{proof}